 The power density spectrum at the sending input of the headset interface is used as the reference power density spectrum for determining the sending sensitivity.

-3) In wideband, the sending sensitivity is determined in third octave intervals, as given by [IEC 61260-1] for frequencies from 100 Hz to 8 kHz inclusive, measured at the POI.
-In narrowband, it is determined for frequencies from 200 Hz to 4 kHz.
+3) In fullband, the sending sensitivity is determined in third octave intervals, as given by [IEC 61260-1] for frequencies from 100 Hz to 20 kHz inclusive, measured at the POI.
+In super-wideband, it is determined for frequencies from 100 Hz to 16 kHz.
+In wideband, it is determined for frequencies from 100 Hz to 8 kHz.
+In narrowband, it is determined for frequencies from 100 Hz to 4 kHz.
 In each third octave band, the level of the measured signal is referred to the level of the reference signal.

 4) The sensitivity is determined in dBV/V.